Skip to content Skip to main navigation Report an accessibility issue

 • The university is complying with portions of the legislation that set requirements for surveys and reports.

 • The legislation prohibits the university from using state-appropriated funds to incentivize, beyond payment of regular salary or other regular compensation, a faculty member to incorporate one or more concepts the legislation identifies as divisive into an academic curriculum.
-The university has not had any past practice of providing that type of incentive, but leadership needs to be mindful of this restriction moving forward.

 Legal Protection for Employees